William Lane Craig

-William Lane Craig (/kreɪɡ/; born August 23, 1949) is an American analytic philosopher, Christian apologist, author, and theologian.
-He is a visiting professor of philosophy at the Talbot School of Theology of Biola University.
-Until 2024, he was also a professor of philosophy at Houston Christian University.
+William Lane Craig (/kreɪɡ/; born August 23, 1949) is an American analytic philosopher, Christian apologist, and theologian.
+He is a professor emeritus of philosophy at the Talbot School of Theology of Biola University.

+Craig earned a doctorate in philosophy from the University of Birmingham in 1977 and a second doctorate in theology from LMU Munich in 1984.
+He was a professor of the philosophy of religion at Trinity Evangelical Divinity School from 1980 to 1986, a professor of religious studies at Westmont College from 1986 to 1987, and a researcher at KU Leuven from 1987 to 1994.
+After joining the faculty of the Talbot School of Theology, he also taught as a professor of philosophy at Houston Christian University from 2014 to 2024.

-Craig has updated and defended the Kalam cosmological argument for the existence of God.
+Craig has updated and defended the Kalam cosmological argument for the existence of God, a formulation that goes back to antiquity.
 He has also published work where he argues in favor of the historical plausibility of the resurrection of Jesus.
 His study of divine aseity and Platonism culminated with his book God Over All.